iyeoda/ianyeo-com/README.md

     *   The download link provides access to the PDF file stored in Cloudflare R2, with a limited number of downloads allowed.
 *   **Serverless Architecture:** The entire backend is powered by Cloudflare Workers, providing a scalable and cost-effective solution.
 *   **CI/CD:** The website and worker are automatically deployed to Cloudflare via GitHub Actions.
-*   **SEO Optimized:** The website is heavily optimized for search engines, with extensive structured data (JSON-LD), meta tags, and a focus on Core Web Vitals.
+*   **SEO Optimised:** The website is heavily optimised for search engines, with extensive structured data (JSON-LD), meta tags, and a focus on Core Web Vitals.

 ## Technology Stack